Student Resources, Support, and Wellbeing Policy

 • Comments within the student's work and in a separate feedback section

 Students should be informed before the module and upon submission of work when and how they will receive feedback, typically within 20 working days of the assessment deadline.
-If this timeframe cannot be met, the marker must consult with the Module Leader, and students must be notified of the new date and reason for the delay.
+If this timeframe cannot be met, the marker must consult with the module leader, and students must be notified of the new date and reason for the delay.

 Other feedback opportunities include general module and programme-level feedback, published model answers and assessment criteria, as well as pre- and post-examination workshops.
 For students who fail assessments, these opportunities should be offered before reassessment.
 Formative feedback is also provided.